 - and to highlight the benefits of work done by Indian non-governmental organizations in partnership with foreign NGO’s.

-Taught by Dr. Varghese Manaloor (Economics), this course can be taken for either Religious Studies or Economics credit (AUREL 260/AUECO252 fall 11 week term, AUREL 266/AUECO 254 winter 3 week term).
-Students meet one evening per week during the fall 11 week term at the Augustana Faculty campus for study, team building, and cultural and logistical preparation.
-In the winter 3 week term, students spend 3½ weeks in India.
+Taught by Dr. Varghese Manaloor (Economics), this course can be taken for either Religious Studies or Economics credit (AUREL 266/AUECO 254 winter 3 week term).
+Students will spend 3 weeks in India during the Winter 3 week block.

 The Winter Study Tour (AUREL 266/AUECO 254) satisfies one of Diversity and Global Studies, Integrating Knowledge, or Experiential Learning in the Core:Engagement.